The threenager stage: How to survive the threenager stage without pulling your hair out.

-The day, literally the day, Little A turned 3, her attitude totally changed.
+The day, literally the day, my daughter turned 3, her attitude totally changed.
 She went from being my sweet innocent little toddler to an opinionated little girl.
 Yes technically she’s still a toddler, but nothing about her screams toddler.
 She is a very mature, opinionated 3 year old.
 No idea where she gets that from (#sarcasm).
 She will tell you how it’s going to be and you better get on board or the water works are coming out.
 She uses her cuteness to her advantage.

 1. They are always right.
 It doesn’t matter if the threenager is wrong or right, they are always right.
 They will argue and argue and argue with you about which neighbor lives on which side of your house, even though you continue to tell them they are wrong because, well, they are.
 And it’s not “I stand alone on the word of God, the B-I-B-L-E,” it’s “I stand alone on the word of Joan.”
 I mean duh!
 Of course someone wrote a Bible sing-along-song about Joan of Ark, not God.
 Jeez Mom, come on!